Join Our FREE Live Webinar

 The assignment contract stipulates the name of the new buyer who is assuming the equitable interest until closing.

 The Assignment of Real Estate Contract includes a copy of the original purchase and sale agreement.
-This assignment provides the new buyer with the transaction’s details – including conditions, pricing, and stipulations if it applies.
+This assignment provides the new buyer with the transaction’s details – including conditions, pricing, and stipulations if they apply.

 The Assignment of Real Estate Contract also includes -